etienne-monier/inpystem/docs/source/user/restoration.rst

 How to reconstruct my data
 --------------------------

-To reconstruct the data, the user should use the :meth:`~.signals.AbstractStemAcquisition.restore` method.
+To reconstruct the data, the user should use the :meth:`~.signals.AbstractStem.restore` method.
 Both :class:`~.signals.Stem2D` and :class:`~.signals.Stem3D` classes need the following arguments to restore their data:

 * :code:`method` which is the method name (default is :code:`'interpolation'`),
 * :code:`parameters` which should be a dictionary with input parameters,